cheerfulstoic/pyrosome/README.md

 ## TODOs

-By default process lines like Ruby
+By default process lines like Ruby (so that people can use `psome` for everything without switching back and forth and so that they can take advantage of parallel processing and any other convenience features)

 Parallel option
  * Threads or forks